 - The number of rooms you plan to stage

 - Your staging goals

 - The stager’s hourly or project rates

-Certain factors may help reduce the actual rates, such as using your own furniture or only staging specific rooms.
-Estimating your costs will help you identify when to consider alternative solutions.
+Certain factors may help reduce the actual rates, such as using your own furniture or only staging specific rooms such as the living room.

-Your third option is to vacate the house prior to showing it, so there’s nothing to stage.
+You could also choose to vacate the house prior to showing it — that way, it’s a blank canvas, and there’s nothing to stage.